zachariahmclean/instability/README.md

 calls repeats, then calculates repeat instability metrics (ie expansion index or average repeat gain).

+In this package, each sample is represented by an R6 ‘fragments’ object, which are organised in lists.
+As a user there are accessor functions that iterate over these lists, so you shouldn’t need to interact with the fragments object.

 We are working on a full pipeline for also processing the raw .fsa files.
 Alternatively, the [Fragman](https://cran.r-project.org/web/packages/Fragman/index.html)